I am a childhood cancer survivor:

 In November, 2003 at 12 years old I had a seizure in school.
 Doctors later found a brain tumor on the left motor cortex (the area that controls movement on the right side).
 In February 2004, I had surgery to remove the tumor, resulting in lingering physical and cognitive deficits.

-I am a world traveler:
+I am an ocean conservationist and world traveler:

 I am a young adult cancer survivor:

 In November, 2014 I returned home from Indonesia for what was supposed to be a brief Thanksgiving vacation.
 After 10 years of stability, my MRI scans showed significant tumor growth surrounding the resection cavity of my original surgery.
 This recurrence, and navigating the emotional hurdles of cancer, catalyzed the creation of this blog.
 Due to the tumor’s location in the motor cortex, the doctors considered my tumor inoperable.
 As I went through over a year of radiation and chemotherapy, this blog evolved alongside my journey with cancer.
 Watch this NESN Jimmy Fund Profile to hear my story.